inspirai/MetalHead/README.md

 25000 iterations of training can be enough to show the performance.

 ## Changes compared to AMP_for_Hardware

+For detail, please see wikis https://github.com/inspirai/MetalHead/wiki (You can try to translate them into English with ChatGPT for convenient reading.)

 ### Observation additions
 EN: